Skip to content

 1. --token flag or MOLF_TOKEN env var

-2. Saved API key from ~/.molf/credentials.json (matched by server URL)
+2. Saved API key from ~/.molf/servers.json (matched by server URL)

 3. Interactive pairing flow (exchanges a 6-digit code for a new yk_-prefixed API key)